mixmix/mixmix.github.io/content/post/relationship-retros/index.md

 > **Why** -- In checking in and remembering the last month we're aligning our
 > contexts.
 Knowing I have a headache helps us communicate better by improving
 > your model of my current state.
-Reing reminded of we each found important
+Being reminded of what we each found important
 > helps prime us for things we might discuss, and factors that are going to feed
 > into those conversations.
 >